-Brazil's bus system is generally excellent and the vehicles are equipped for long-distance travel.
-All major cities are linked by frequent buses.
+BY BUS: All major cities are linked by frequent buses.
 Always travel first class because the difference in ticket price between first and second class is nominal, while the difference in comfort level is significant.
-First class provides luxury coaches with ample reclining seats, foot rests, air conditioning and bathroom facilities on board.
-For departure and fare information for major routes check out TransPortal.
+Check out TransPortal.

 Vaccinations for Typhoid, Tetanus, Polio and Hepatitis A are advisable, and Yellow Fever vaccinations are recommended for those visiting the states of Acre, Amazonas, Amapá, Distrito Federal, Goiás, Maranhão, Mato Grosso do Sul, Pará, Rondônia, Roraima and Tocantins.
 Please note that yellow fever vaccinations take approximately 10 days to become effective.

 An international certificate of vaccination against Yellow Fever is compulsory for travellers who, within the 3 months prior to their arrival in Brazil, have visited or been in transit through any of the following countries: Angola, Benin, Bolivia, Burkina Faso, Cameroon, Colombia, the Democratic Republic of Congo, Ecuador, French Guyana, Gabon, Gambia, Ghana, Guinea Bissau, Liberia, Nigeria, Peru, Sierra Leone, Sudan, Venezuela and Zaire.

 An international certificate of vaccination against Polio is compulsory for children aged between 3 months and 6 years.